 What is this – “#” sign doing in a lot of Twitter tweets?
 Why do most of the webmaster and bloggers use this hash symbol in their tweets?

-This is the one of the question I found in my mail box today in the morning with the subject “### every one using ###”.
+This is one of the questions I found in my mailbox today in the morning with the subject “### every one using ###”.
 So if you are also among those Tweeple or Twitter users, who don’t know about the mystery ‘#’ sign than this post is for you!

 What are Twitter HashTags

 In simple little words – it’s just categorizing or grouping your tweets like you categorize/group your blog posts in categories.

 Here is how Twitter defines it – “Because Twitter provided no easy way to group tweets or add extra data, the Twitter community came up with their own way: hashtags.
 A hashtag is similar to other web tags it helps add tweets to a category.
 Hashtags have the ‘hash’ or ‘pound’ symbol (#) preceding the tag, like so: #traffic, #followfriday, #hashtag.”